-- Login to the Dualog portal with an Owner access account.
+- Login to the Dualog portal with an admin account with enough privileges.

 - On the menu located on the top-left corner, go to Connection Suite > CS Ship Setup